 - Needing it related to a diagnosis of jaw cancer

-If you need something like gum surgery or teeth extracted, Medicare will not pay for this.
+Medicare will not pay for this if you need something like gum surgery or teeth extraction.

 What Dental Services are Covered by Medicare Advantage?

 The good news is if you have a Medicare Part C plan — also known as Medicare Advantage — many dental care and procedures will receive some coverage.
-However, since private companies offer Medicare Advantage plans, you have to make sure that the plan you choose does include the level of dental coverage you anticipate needing.
+However, since private companies offer Medicare Advantage plans, you have to ensure that the plan you choose includes the level of dental coverage you anticipate needing.

 But if you get a plan with dental benefits, a wealth of services are on offer: